hotessy/haskell-tutorial/README.md

 1. The Haskell for Mac [App](http://haskellformac.com/) is NOT required.
 2. `IHaskell` is currently not supported on Windows.
 (Please check [their website](https://github.com/gibiansky/IHaskell) for latest update.)

+Do checkout [other resources](http://learn.hfm.io/books.html) as well.

+## Please star this repository if it helped you in learning faster and better!